 Youth must be enrolled in the Special Garden Project to exhibit.
-Fresh cut flowers or harvested vegetables should be entered in the appropriate class listed above.
+Fresh cut flowers, herbs or harvested vegetables should be entered in the appropriate class listed above.

 G775001 Special Garden Project - Educational exhibit based on what was learned from the project.
-Present information on a poster 14" X 22" either vertical or horizontal arrangement or in a clear plastic report cover.
-The 4-H member's name, age, full address, and county must be on the back of the poster or report cover.
+Present information on a poster 14 inches x 22 inches either vertical or horizontal arrangement or in a clear plastic report cover.
+The 4-H member's name, age, and county must be on the back of the poster or report cover.

-G775002 Special Garden Project Fresh Cut Flowers or Harvested Vegetables - The current year's special garden project fresh cut flowers or harvested vegetables should be entered in this class.
+G775002 Special Garden Project Fresh Cut Flowers, Herbs or Harvested Vegetables - The current year's special garden project fresh cut flowers, herbs or harvested vegetables should be entered in this class.
 Refer to classes 001-045 for quantity to exhibit if special garden project is a fresh cut flower.
 Refer to classes 201-252 for quantity to exhibit if special garden project is a vegetable.
+Flowers and herbs must be cut, not potted.